Informed Jobs

 b) How you’re being classified.
 Learn the difference between 1099 and W2, here.

-Knowing that a job pays $50/hour isn’t enough information to predict pay, because a $50/hour job could earn you under $50,000 per year to over $100,000 per year.
+Knowing that a job pays "$50/hour" isn’t enough information to predict pay, because a contract listed this way could yield under $50,000 per year to over $100,000 per year, both for full-time work.
 The details matter, a lot!
 Once you understand what you’re looking at, you’re ready to:

 Step 2) Input details into a calculator to predict take-home pay

-We’ve built a Pay Calculator to to help you with this!
+We’ve built a Pay Calculator to to help you with any job posted outside Informed Jobs.
 It considers:

 • 1099 vs W2, and the tax and write-off implications